 Employment Systems Review (2017/2018)

 An employment systems review was initially conducted in the fall of 2017, prior to the development of the University’s original Action Plan, and was updated to incorporate more recent data, which became available in November 2018.
 Our review examined the openness and transparency of the University’s recruitment practices as well as the overall diversity of our faculty complement.
-This review was conducted in cooperation with the Division of the Vice-President, Human Resources & Equity, and the Division of the Vice-President and Provost.
+This review was conducted in cooperation with the Division of the Vice-President, People Strategy, Equity & Culture, and the Division of the Vice-President and Provost.

-The review process was data-driven, drawing on employment equity data collected by the Division of the Vice-President, Human Resources & Equity.
+The review process was data-driven, drawing on employment equity data collected by the Division of the Vice-President, People Strategy, Equity & Culture.
 In 2016, the University launched a revised Employment Equity Survey to better understand the current composition of our workforce and to develop programs and initiatives to support the diversification of our faculty and staff.
 The survey questions themselves were modified following an extensive consultation process, which resulted in a better delineation between gender/gender identity and sexual orientation, the description of visible and invisible disabilities and the addition of questions around ethnocultural identity.
 A similar Diversity Survey is available to all applicants to career opportunities at U of T, including full-time faculty positions.